CSE-312/transcriber/README.md

 **Body:**

-- Form data with a field named "file" containing an MP3 file (max 1 minute duration)
+- Form data with a field named "file" containing an MP3 file (max 1 minute duration).
+Ensure you give this file part a name, and a content type.

 **Response:**